-Mary's Meals is based on a simple idea that works.
-By providing a nutritious daily meal in school, Mary's Meals attracts chronically hungry children to the classroom where they will receive an education that can be their route out of poverty in future.
+Mary's Meals helps some of the world’s poorest children to attend school and work toward a brighter future, using a simple idea that works.
+By providing a nutritious daily meal in school, Mary's Meals attracts chronically hungry children to the classroom where they receive an education that can be their route out of poverty in future.

-The Scottish charity began feeding around 200 orphans in one Malawian primary school in 2002 and today, feeds 1,035,637 children with a daily meal in 12 countries, including Malawi, India, Liberia and Haiti.
+The Scottish charity began feeding around 200 orphans in one Malawian primary school in 2002 and today, feeds more than 1.2 million children with a daily meal in school in 15 countries, including Malawi, India, Liberia, Haiti, Syria, and Ethiopia.

-Nonetheless, with 59 million children in the world still hungry, the charity believes that in many ways its work has just begun.
+Mary’s Meals’ vision is that every child receives one daily meal in their place of education.
+Nonetheless, with 61 million children still out of school worldwide, the charity believes that in many ways its work has just begun.

 You can help the world's poorest communities build a better future.
 Please help to spread the word to feed as many hungry children as possible in school with Mary's Meals.
 For more information, visit www.marysmeals.org.uk or call 01838 200 605.Read more about Mary's Meals